 Since January 15, strict entry and travel restrictions will again be in place in Austria.
-We compiled for you an overview of the rules, based on the currently valid decree (Verordnung) and the government’s official FAQs as of January 15, 2020.
+We compiled for you an overview of the rules, based on the currently valid decree (Verordnung) and the government’s official FAQs.

 As many of our readers may be affected by very specific exceptions and regulations, we aimed at giving as comprehensive an overview as possible.